-When You Have To Decide Between Your Career & Your Sick Kid, Is There A Choice?
+When You Have To Decide Between Your Career And Your Sick Kid, Is There A Choice?

 Many don’t have any other option.
 The average annual salary of a homecare pediatric nurse, for example, is $65,342 — barely less than the average household income for a whole family.

-The Pew Research Center found in March that of the 23% of Americans who have taken leave from work to care for someone in their family with a serious health condition, 20% of the women and 13% of the men polled were caring for a child younger than 18.
-Two-thirds (65%) of the women considered themselves the primary caregivers in all situations, while only 44% of men said the same.
+The Pew Research Center found in March that of the 23 percent of Americans who have taken leave from work to care for someone in their family with a serious health condition, 20 percent of the women and 13 percent of the men polled were caring for a child younger than 18.
+Two-thirds (65 percent) of the women considered themselves the primary caregivers in all situations, while only 44 percent of men said the same.

 One such mom is a nurse practitioner in D.C., Jan*, whose 2-year-old daughter, Quinn*, was born with cerebral palsy, intractable epilepsy, a visual impairment, and motor delays due to complications in utero — none of which was diagnosed before her birth, nor evident right away.
 At first, Jan was able to return to work part-time.